 But there is a difference between what we want and who we are.
 Sexual attraction or orientation is a feeling, not an identity.
 Who I’m attracted to doesn’t define who I am.
 Only Jesus gets to define that.
 He made me.
 He knows me, deeply, back to front and inside out, all the bits I’d rather he didn’t and all the bits I don’t even know about.
 He is the only one who gets to define who I am.

-Understanding that – relegating attraction back to the realm of emotion, rather than identity – was so helpful to me.
+Understanding that – relegating attraction back to the realm of attraction and desire, rather than identity – was so helpful to me.
 I stopped thinking that Jesus was asking me to cut out part of who I was in order to follow him.
-Instead, I understood that he was asking me to respond to my emotions in a way that pleased and honoured him – whether those emotions were anger, or sorrow, or joy, or sexual attraction.
+Instead, I understood that he was asking me to respond to my desires in a way that pleased and honoured him – whether those desires were sexual or for love, acceptance or purpose.
 And I could come to him for help or wisdom in responding well to these feelings, just like any other.

 Jesus is better